-To Light a Surface Burner
+To Light a Surface Burner Electronic Ignition Models:

-Make sure all surface burners are placed in their respective positions.
+Make sure all burners and caps are in place.

 Push the control knob in and turn it to LITE.
 You will hear a little "clicking" noise-the sound of the electric spark igniting the burner.